-When it comes to durability, longevity, and its ability to be recycled, glass outperforms plastic on environmental impact.
+Regarding durability, longevity, and its ability to be recycled, glass outperforms plastic in environmental impact.
 If properly cared for, glass can outlast the lifespan of plastic in the kitchen.
 Where plastic is prone to melting or discoloration, glass remains a durable and long-lasting solution for food storage.

-Additionally, glass is one-hundred percent recyclable, and so long as it is properly disposed of, you can recycle glass at a designated facility.
-Unfortunately, due to the wide variety of plastic products available, many recycling plants only offer recycling to a few types of plastic.
+Additionally, glass is one-hundred percent recyclable, and so long as it is correctly disposed of, you can recycle glass at a designated facility.
+Unfortunately, due to the wide variety of plastic products available, many recycling plants only offer recycling for a few types of plastic.
 Anything non-recyclable is tossed into a landfill, where it remains for many years.

-Therefore, glass wins the argument for most environmentally friendly.
+Therefore, glass wins the argument for the most environmentally friendly.

 When it comes to health benefits and safety in the kitchen, glass is a better material.
 But, unfortunately, even BPA-free plastics are prone to releasing toxic chemicals if heated.
 This makes washing, microwaving, and heating plastic containers a threat to your health.
 Plastic containers are also prone to warping and melting, creating a challenge when placing them in the dishwasher.

 Luckily, glass is heat-tolerant and can be microwaved, heated in the oven, or placed into the dishwasher.
 Since it is non-porous, glass materials do not absorb or release any toxic chemicals or microscopic particles when used.

 If you are looking for a food-safe and family-safe storage solution, glass is the better choice.

 For packed lunches, it’s a no-brainer that plastic is better for transporting food.
 Plastic storage containers are light and easy to carry.
 You don’t have to worry about the glass shattering or the effort of lugging around a heavy lunch box.
 They are especially great for kids who need a lightweight lunch box for school and are prone to accidental spills and drops.